tegola-hubs/tegola-hubs.github.com/tegola-history.md

 use his Internet connection, brought broadband to a couple of houses in Arnisdale and Corran.
-Alas, we could not keep that connection, and at that time the Scottish Government was unwilling to help us obtain one.
+Alas, we could not keep that connection, and at that time the Scottish Government was unwilling to help us obtain one that would serve the community.

-Fortunately, because it was a research project, we were able -- thanks to help from the [University of the Highlands and Islands] and from [Sabhal Mòr Ostaig], we were able to obtain a connection to the Internet via the academic network [Janet].
+Fortunately, because it was a research project, we were able -- thanks to help from the [University of the Highlands and Islands] and from [Sabhal Mòr Ostaig] -- to obtain a connection to the Internet via the academic network [Janet].
 Although this was great for our research because Janet could offer much higher speeds than anything that was available to domestic consumers, Sabhal Mòr Ostaig